HR Glossary for HR Professionals

-According to the Worker Adjustment and Retraining Notification Act (WARN), a mass layoff occurs when a place of business does not shut down but lays off at least 33% of its employees, at least 50 of its employees, or at least 500 employees within a 30-day period.
+According to the Worker Adjustment and Retraining Notification Act (WARN), a mass layoff occurs when a place of business does not shut down but lays off at least 50 of its employees when they constitute at least 33% of the workforce, or at least 500 employees within a 30-day period.
 These numbers only include full time employees (exclude part-time employees).

 According to the Department of Labor, covered employers must “provide at least 60 calendar days advance written notice of a plant closing and mass layoff affecting 50 or more employees at a single site of employment.”